meoknu/gold/readme.md

 #### Extension Local Storage

 Extensions' local storage is completely segregated from the website that is being visited.
-That **does not** stop Scatter from taking measures to protect the private data that is inside of it at all times regardless.
+That **does not** stop Gold from taking measures to protect the private data that is inside of it at all times regardless.

-**Scatter's entire keychain is encrypted at all times inside of the local storage.**
+**Gold's entire keychain is encrypted at all times inside of the local storage.**
 The only place it is ever held decrypted is within memory at the moment of use.

-The keychain includes all of the Scatter:
+The keychain includes all of the Gold:

 - Key Pairs
 - Identities